One XML interface for all of your travel content

 2. Expansion made easy

-Many of our clients start with a single GDS and expand later as they grow.
+Many of our clients start with a single GDS integration and expand to aggregate multiple GDSs and other sources (NDC) later as they grow.
 The addition of another GDS or 3rd party is reduced to primarily a commercial agreement with such provider.
 Once we have set up those credentials, you are ready to go.
 If at all, your technology only needs minor adjustments.

 3. Backwards compatibility